pfsense/docs/source/releases/2-2-new-features-and-changes.rst

    interface.
 This should increase the general performance since pflog is always enabled.
 -  Add sshd service to list (if enabled)
--  Add a “status” subcommand to the svc php shell script.
+-  Add a "status" subcommand to the svc php shell script.
 -  When using the reset webConfigurator password option on the console, if authentication server is not Local Database, ask user if they want to revert back to it.